vandijklab/CINEMA-OT/Readme.md

 - Dong, Mingze, et al. "Causal identification of single-cell experimental perturbation effects with CINEMA-OT". bioRxiv (2022).
 [https://www.biorxiv.org/content/10.1101/2022.07.31.502173v2](https://www.biorxiv.org/content/10.1101/2022.07.31.502173v2)

+## System requirements
+### Hardware requirements
+`CINEMA-OT` requires only a standard computer with enough RAM to perform in-memory computations.
+### OS requirements
+The `CINEMA-OT` package is supported for macOS and Linux.
+The package has been tested on the following systems:
+* macOS: Monterey (12.4)
+### Dependencies
+See `setup.cfg` for details.

 ## Installation
 CINEMA-OT requires `python` version 3.7+.
 Install directly from github with: